JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 5:script that lists all local variables and environment variables, and functions exercise 6: script that creates a new local variable exercise 7: script that creates a new global variable
+exercise 5:script that lists all local variables and environment variables, and functions exercise 6: script that creates a new local variable exercise 7: script that creates a new global variable exercise 8: script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE